The credit analysis

 Sales process

-Credit analysis during Covid 19 crisis
+Credit analysis during the COVID-19 crisis

-Therefore, credit analysis must adapt and assess the financial capacity of the company to face successfully this situation.
+Therefore, credit analysis must adapt and assess the financial capacity of the company to successfully face this situation.

 We can see two main points: